Aleksei Pogorelov

 Pogorelov's uniqueness theorem and the Alexandrov–Pogorelov theorem are named after him.

 Biography

-Born March 3, 1919, in Korocha, Kursk Governorate (now Belgorod region) in a peasant family.
+He was born in Korocha in a peasant family.
 In 1931, because of the collectivization, the parents of Pogorelov escaped from the village to Kharkiv, where his father become a worker at the construction of the Kharkiv tractor plant.
-In 1935, A.V.
-Pogorelov won the first prize at the Mathematical Olympiad in Kharkiv State University.
+In 1935, Pogorelov won the first prize at the Mathematical Olympiad in Kharkiv State University.
 After high school graduation in 1937, he entered the mathematical department of the Kharkiv State University.
 He was the best student at the department.